riot/riot/doc/guide/index.md

 ### Event object

 The event handler receives the standard event object as the first argument.
-Following properties are normalized to work across browsers:
+The following properties are normalized to work across browsers:

-- `e.relatedTarget` points to the element where the event handler is specified
+- `e.relatedTarget` points to the element where the event handler is specified.
 - `e.target` is the originating element.
-This is not necessarily the same as `relatedTarget`
+This is not necessarily the same as `relatedTarget`.
-- `e.which` is the key code on a keyboard event (`keypress`, `keyup` etc...)
+- `e.which` is the key code in a keyboard event (`keypress`, `keyup`, etc...).
-- `e.item` is the current item on th loop.
+- `e.data` is the current element in a loop.
 See [loops](#loops) for more details.

 ## Conditionals